colyseus/docs/docs/server/api.md

 ### `attach (options: any)`

+> You usually do not need to call this.
+Use it only if you have a very specific reason to do so.

 Attaches or creates the WebSocket server.

 - `options.server`: The HTTP server to attach the WebSocket server on.